bevy-procedural/modelling/README.md

 A Framework-Agnostic Procedural Modelling Library.

-Uses a datastructure based on half-edge meshes to represent (open) manifold meshes with optional non-manifold vertices.
+Uses a data structure based on half-edge meshes to represent (open) manifold meshes with optional non-manifold vertices.
 Our goal is to implement operations like Boolean Operations, Subdivisions, Curved Surfaces, and Stitching.
-The library aims to support the tesselation of 2d surfaces in a modular way that can be used without any of the 3d features.
+The library aims to support the triangulation of 2d surfaces in a modular way that can be used without any of the 3d features.

-Currently there are quite a few crates that implement boolean operations and tesselation to achieve some other goal.
+Currently there are quite a few crates that implement boolean operations and triangulation to achieve some other goal.
 We want to provide a common implementation to satisfy these very similar requirements and improve code-reuse among these projects so they can focus on their original goal.

 ## WARNING

 This crate is still in a _very_ early stage of development.
 Expect frequent API modifications, bugs, and missing features.
-Feel free to contribute by opening issues, pull requests or sharing your ideas in [Github Discussion](https://github.com/bevy-procedural/modelling/discussions).
+Feel free to contribute by opening issues, pull requests or sharing your ideas in [GitHub Discussion](https://github.com/bevy-procedural/modelling/discussions).

 ## Usage